 The stock market was not the only thing that crashed in the late 1920s.
 With the Great Depression starting in its entirety and the glittery visions of the booming 20’s a hazy illusion, when it came to looking for alternate choices, people looked away from 1920s wood flooring and 1930s wood flooring to inexpensive flooring options.

-Because of its high entrance costs and the necessary maintenance Hardwood dropped out of favour.
+Because of its high entrance costs and the necessary maintenance, hardwood dropped out of favor.
 The wooden floors of the late 1960s had almost become a memory, largely due to the United States Federal Housing Authority.

 Carpeting was agreed to as part of a 1966 mortgage plan of 30 years.
 This led to the pricey, labor-intensive hardwood being discarded by both homeowners and house-builders for cheaper, more easy and quicker carpet installation.
 This played an important role in the decline of the hardwood flooring industry until its recovery in the mid-80s.

 It wasn’t until the 1990s that the interior design community rediscovered the allure of wood flooring.
-Modern designs adapted the classic look with a new twist: instead of using traditional planks like native oak or reclaimed pine, they used more tropical hardwoods and indigenous trees like Maple and Brazilian Cherry wood.
-Some of the types of wood flooring in old homes that consisted of this ancient material are regaining popularity, with many shapes and types to choose from.
+Modern designs adapted the classic look with a new twist: instead of using traditional planks like native oak or reclaimed pine, they used more tropical hardwoods and indigenous trees like maple and Brazilian cherry wood.
+Some of the types of wood flooring in old homes that consisted of these ancient materials are regaining popularity, with many shapes and types to choose from.

 Nowadays, warm colors, such as browns, reds, and yellow undertones, and a preference for pure grey or brown undertones, are definitely prevalent.
 The stormy gray walls seem to pop everywhere to make this look amazing.
-In this instance, walnut and ebony do well, like Oak, which has obvious grain.
-Even if it is harder to maintain darker floors tend to expose dirt and scrapes more than their light counterparts.
+In this instance, walnut and ebony do well, like oak, which has obvious grain.
+Even if they are harder to maintain, darker floors tend to expose dirt and scrapes more than their light counterparts.
 Still, with that said the payoff is substantially positive.